 From Fort Myers Beach, you’ll see Sanibel Island and Captiva Island across the way.
 Nature lovers and outdoor enthusiasts will enjoy access to parks, trails, and a more remote coastline.

 The best areas to stay in Fort Myers, FL, are:

 Fort Myers Beach

-In a town that’s renowned for amazing beaches, what better way to spend your time in Fort Myers than on the water?
+In a town that’s renowned for amazing beaches, what better way to spend your time than on the water?
 Fort Myers Beach comes with white sand lined by palm trees swaying with the ocean breeze.
 The spot is perfect for relaxation, fun, and water sports while offering shops and nightlife when the sun goes down.